DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 have at least one of the selected roles will be added.
 Sentry accomplishes this by sending a message in the thread with a role mention for each configured role, which is immediately deleted.

+### Reuse An Old Automod-Created Thread Created For The Same User In The Same Channel

+If checked, when this action is triggered Sentry will attempt to reuse an old thread that it previously created via automod.
+A thread is reused if all of these conditions are true:

+- The old thread is in the same channel as the channel the new thread would be created in
+- The old thread was created in response to an automod action triggered by the same user who triggered the current action
+- The old thread's privacy state is the same as the new thread

+If all three conditions are met, then instead of creating a new thread, Sentry will unarchive the old thread (if it's archived) and will proceed with the old thread.
+If an old thread is reused, then its settings are kept, and these settings are ignored for this action:

+- Thread Name
+- Thread Auto Archive After
+- Non-Moderators Can Add Other Non-Moderators To This Thread

+All other normal Start Thread procedure is followed, including adding the user to the thread if they previously left it, adding roles via **Add Roles To Thread**, and sending a message (even if that message is identical) to the one preivously sent in this thread.
+Sentry will also remove itself from the thread if **Sentry Should Send a Message In The Thread** is enabled.

 ### Private Thread

 <BoostFeatureRequired feature="private threads" level="2" />